 How Does Renewable Energy Works

 How do solar panels work?
 When photons hit solar cells, they knock electrons out of their atoms.
 When a conductor is attached to the positive and negative sides of a cell, it forms an electrical circuit.
 When electrons pass through such circuits, they produce an electric current.
 Several cells make up a solar panel, and several panels (modules) can be connected together to form a solar array.
 The more panels you deploy, the more energy you can expect.

-See also Georgetown Texas Renewable Energy
+See also Renewable Energy World Wide

+How Does Renewable Energy Works